Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Abstract

 \section{Abstract}

 {We discuss the non-conservation of fermion number (or chirality breaking, depending on the fermionic charge assignment) in Abelian gauge theories at finite temperature.
-We study different mechanisms of fermionic charge disappearance in the high temperature plasma, with the use of both analytical estimates and real-time classical numerical simulations.
-We investigate the random walk of the Chern-Simons number $N_{\rm CS} \propto \int d^4x F_{\mu\nu}{\tilde F}^{\mu\nu}$, and show that it has a diffusive behaviour in the presence of an external magnetic field $B$.
+We study different mechanisms of fermionic charge disappearance in the high temperature plasma, using both analytical estimates and real-time classical lattice numerical simulations.
+We investigate the random walk of the Chern-Simons number $Q \propto \int d^4x F_{\mu\nu}{\tilde F}^{\mu\nu}$, and show that it has a diffusive behaviour in the presence of an external magnetic field $B$.
 This indicates that the mechanism for fermionic number non-conservation for $B \neq 0$, is due to fluctuations of the gauge fields, similarly as in the case of non-Abelian gauge theories.
-We determine numerically the rate of chirality non-conservation associated with this diffusion, finding it larger by a factor $\sim 60$ compared to previous theoretical estimates.
-We also perform numerical simulations for the system which contains a chemical potential $\mu$ representing a fermionic charge density, again both with and without an external magnetic field.
-When $B=0$, we observe clearly the expected instability of the system for $\mu \neq 0$, as long as the chemical potential exceeds a critical value $\mu > \mu_c(L)$, which depends on the size $L$ of the system.
-When $B \neq 0$, the fluctuations of bosonic fields lead to the transfer of chemical potential into Chern-Simons number for arbitrary $\mu$.}
+We determine numerically, with lattice simulations, the rate $\Gamma$ of chirality non-conservation associated with this diffusion.
+We find the rate to be a factor $\sim 60$ larger compared to previous theoretical estimates, what calls for a revision of the implications of Abelian fermion number and chirality non-conservation for baryogenesis, magnetogenesis and chiral symmetry evolution.}

 \keywords{fermion non-conservation, U(1) anomaly, thermal field theory}